Proto-Slavic accent: Developments in Slavic languages

 The suprasegmental vowel features of modern Slavic languages largely reflect the Proto-Slavic system, and are summarized in the table below.

 Proto-Slavic accent remained free and mobile in East Slavic and South Slavic.
 The only exception in South Slavic is Macedonian which has a fixed stress on the antepenultimate syllable in the standard language, with southern and south-western Macedonian dialects exhibiting fixed penultimate stress, and eastern dialects exhibiting free stress.
-In many dialects the original Proto-Slavic accent position has changed its place; e.g. in literary Serbo-Croatian retracting by one syllable which yielded the new rising pitch (the so-called Neoshtokavian retraction), with old accent preserved in nonstandard dialects (Old Shtokavian, Chakavian, Kajkavian).
+In many dialects the original Proto-Slavic accent position has changed its place; e.g. in literary Serbo-Croatian retracting by one syllable which yielded the new rising pitch (the so-called Neoshtokavian retraction), with old accent partly or fully preserved in nonstandard dialects (Old Shtokavian, Chakavian, Kajkavian).
 Beside phonological causes, position of Proto-Slavic accent was often lost due to the leveling out within the mobile paradigm.
 In Slovene stress shifts occurred in both directions depending on the old pitch and vowel quantity, yielding tonal and stress-based variants of modern literary Slovene.
 In West Slavic, free accent is attested at the periphery in the northern Kashubian dialects (including Slovincian, an archaic dialect extinct since the 1940s) and Polabian (spoken on Elbe in northern-central Germany, extinct since the 18th century).

 Vowel length became distinctive (phonemic) in West and partially South Slavic.
 In the West Slavic languages it was accompanied by extensive contraction due to the loss of /j/, typically resulting in a long vowel.
 This process was centered in the Czech area, and covered Russian and Bulgarian areas at its extremes.
 This new length is preserved only in Czech and Slovak, but is lost in most other West Slavic varieties.
 Several West Slavic languages reflect older length contrasts in the form of new quality contrasts, indirectly preserving the distinction.
 For example, Polish ó and ą are reflexes of older long vowels, even though they are no longer long.
 Length was phonemicized in Serbo-Croatian and Slovene, depending on the pitch.
 In Neoshtokavian Serbo-Croatian no pre-tonic lengths are allowed; i.e. with Neoshtokavian retraction occurring the length of old long accented syllables was retained as a post-tonic length.
 In Slovene, length is restricted to the stressed position, with the exception of /ə/ which is always short.

 The Proto-Slavic three-way opposition of old acute, short/circumflex and neoacute was in its original form lost in all Slavic languages.
 It was reworked into a two-way opposition, in one of two typical ways: